microsoft/PowerToys/README.md

 - Fixed excess GPU / CPU usage when enabled
 - If border has focus, not closable via F4
-- Changing border thickness should resize them correctly for existing windows
+- Changing border sizes should resize correctly for existing windows
 - Border goes away with Outlook modal windows

 ### ColorPicker